All our tutors at WOAPA are personally selected for their skills and experience in working with, and inspiring children in, the performing arts.

 George likes watching Ice Hockey, American Football, playing Rugby and going to the theatre.

-He is a member of WOAPA’s Dance Troupe and has performed with WOAPA at many external events including the ‘BBC Move-It’ dance project, Christmas Lights Switch-on and Mayor’s Christmas Carol events.
+He has been a regular member of WOAPA's Dance Troupe and has appeared with WOAPA at many events and festivals.

 Young Performers & WOAPA Too!